cockroachdb/docs/v2.1/upgrade-cockroach-version.md

 By default, after all nodes are running the new version, the upgrade process will be **auto-finalized**.
 This will enable certain performance improvements and bug fixes introduced in v2.1.
 After finalization, however, it will no longer be possible to perform a downgrade to v2.0.
 In the event of a catastrophic failure or corruption, the only option will be to start a new cluster using the old binary and then restore from one of the backups created prior to performing the upgrade.

-If you are performing this upgrade by hand instead with scripts, we recommend disabling auto-finalization as follows, but note that you will need to follow all of the subsequent directions, including the manual finalization in step 5:
+We recommend disabling auto-finalization so you can monitor the stability and performance of the upgraded cluster before finalizing the upgrade, but note that you will need to follow all of the subsequent directions, including the manual finalization in step 5:

 1. Start the [`cockroach sql`](use-the-built-in-sql-client.html) shell against any node in the cluster.